 - Tsukudani (seafood, meat, or seaweed cooked in soy sauce and mirin)

-- Shiokara (a category of salted and fermented meats and seafood)
+- Shiokara (salted and fermented meats and seafood)

 Grilled Onigiri

-Another form is Yaki Onigiri, which are grilled over fire with a butter and soy sauce glaze until they become brown, golden, and crispy.
+Another well-known version is yaki onigiri, grilled over fire with butter and soy sauce until browned and crispy.

 Videos about Onigiri

-Thank you for reading our article, if possible, leave your comment, share, and follow us on social media.
+Thank you for reading our article.
+If possible, leave a comment, share it, and follow us on social media.